carbonati/variational-zoo/README.md

 Each scoring function attempts to follow the same notation as presented in each paper.
 In hindsight this may have been a poor decision as the notation across papers changes significantly, which is rather unfortunate, however, the consistency between the papers and the code may help with understanding one another better.

-please don't pet the representations.
+This project is a work in progress and continuously developed, please don't pet the representations.